 Drinking black tea every day can lower your risk of type 2 diabetes by helping to control your blood sugar after meals.
 According to a study in the Asia Pacific Journal of Clinical Nutrition, black tea can lower your blood sugar after eating foods containing sucrose.

 While sipping tea throughout the day could slightly stain your teeth, it may be worth it.
 According to a study in the Journal of Oral and Maxillofacial Pathology, green tea has an antibacterial effect that could reduce cavity-forming bacteria in your mouth.
 Drinking green tea every day could also make cavities less severe.

 Here’s exactly how long you should be brushing your teeth.

 Your heart will thank you

-Tea’s anti-inflammatory properties can keep your blood vessels relaxed and clear, putting less stress on your heart.
+Tea’s anti-inflammatory properties can keep your blood vessels relaxed, putting less stress on your heart, according to a 2019 study published in the journal Clinical Nutrition.
 “Catechins reduce inflammation and thus inhibit plaque formation in vital arteries,” says Dr. Kouri.
 Dr. Naidoo recommends drinking three cups of black tea per day to achieve the heart benefits.